HandsomeJackyChen/localizing-crop-production/README.md

 - [x] Draft concept & validate use cases
 - [x] Meet with potential collaborators
-- [ ] Finalize core datasets and preprocessing
+- [ ] Finalize core datasets and processing to match crop environmental requirements to spatial data
-- [ ] Build suitability scoring model
+- [ ] Build a proof-of-concept suitability scoring model
-- [ ] Estimate cost-savings model for selected crops
 - [ ] Create early-stage dashboard or prototype
+- [ ] Demonstrate cost-reduction potential for small businesses shifting from imports
-- [ ] Pitch to judges + submit MVP
+- [ ] Outline outreach strategy to local business networks and commercialization roadmap

 ---

-## 📌 Example Use Cases

-- 🥑 **Avocados**: Can brunch spots in California source them domestically instead of from Mexico?
-- 🍵 **Tea**: Can U.S. tea houses shift from Chinese imports to U.S. climate-compatible tea zones?

----

-## 📄 License
+## 📄 License/Patent

 TBD – For hackathon demo and research purposes only (patent pending strategy in development).